Phillips 66 (PSX) Shares Down Despite Recent Market Volatility

-Phillips 66 (NYSE: PSX)’s stock price has decreased by -1.33 compared to its previous closing price of 107.24. but the company has seen a 5.44% gain in its stock price over the last five trading sessions.
+Phillips 66 (NYSE: PSX)’s stock price has decreased by -1.92 compared to its previous closing price of 106.02.
+Despite this, the company has experienced a 0.32% gain in its stock price over the last five trading sessions.
 Barron’s reported on 02/10/23 that Raytheon CEO Bought Up This Energy Stock

 Is It Worth Investing in Phillips 66 (NYSE: PSX) Right Now?